blwatkins/learning-typescript/docs/_drafts/tsconfig.md

 `noImplicitAny`
 * Should the compiler throw an error for implicit any declarations?

+`strictNullChecks`
+* When enabled, null and undefined will not be acceptable values for variables unless you explicitly declare them as nullable.

 `noUnusedLocals`
 * Should we have error reporting when local variables aren't used?